10 SURPRISING FACTORS THAT AFFECT PROPERTY VALUE

-Location, neighborhood, amenities—there are a few timeless factors that influence property values.
+Location, neighborhood, amenities—there are a few timeless factors that affect property values.
 But, what about the unusual factors?
 Here are ten unexpected things that impact property prices:

 Moving a home one mile closer to a major sports complex increases its value by $793 on average.

 When gas prices fall, home prices fluctuate.
 In some studies, higher gas prices mean higher property values for homes near city centers, but lower property values for outer suburb dwellings.

 Cities warming up a few degrees due to climate change also experience a slight uptick in property prices.

 Properties conveniently close to highways are always valuable, but homes too near highways (and the resulting environmental noise) can see their values adversely affected.

 Properties on streets with trees fetch more than $7,000, on average, than their treeless neighboring homes.

 Buyers prefer streets with names instead of numbers, and favor suffixes like Boulevard (most expensive) over Street (least expensive).

 Studies suggest messy kids’ bedrooms can knock almost ten grand off a property price.